jackokring/goali/README.md

 should hold off when close to memory 70% or core usage above 50% like give the syntax check a stop for a minute or two.
 I only deleted a `}`.
 I'm sure I'll manage without the extra or fewer items in the "intelli-drop-list".
+* Aren't I lucky I didn't install the C tools recommended `-jINFINTE` balls.
+Sure the `mc` in da house.
+* `pylance` maybe a slightly bigger boil than it need be.
+* Yes, the environment slows down when altering ANY cgo file.
+* `VSCodeLIght` with less gfx buffers?
+Oh, that fancy fast compositor gigabyte depositor.
+But sorry, "BOINC" is more appropriate.
+You know "useful" sh*t @ home?
+* OK, as a prototype it kind of works ;D. Tai-Ping?
+Is he 'ard lady boy?

 ---